Protecting the Rights of Spinal Cord Injury Victims Throughout Maryland

 - Acts of violence

 When your spinal cord injury was the result of another person’s actions, you may be entitled to compensation to cover your medical bills and your lost wages, and for your pain and suffering.
-Depending on the circumstances of your injury, however, you could recover nothing at all; that is why a Baltimore spinal cord injury lawyer from Plaxen & Adler, P.A. can help.
+Depending on the circumstances of your injury, however, you could recover nothing at all; that is why a Baltimore spinal cord injury lawyer from Plaxen Adler Muncy, P.A. can help.
 Our attorneys have the skills, experience and resources you want on your side when making a case for compensation.
 We document your injures, work with your doctors and negotiate with your insurance company on your behalf.
 We make it a point to prepare every case as though it were going to trial, and fight zealously on your behalf if it does.
-When you need an advocate, Plaxen & Adler, P.A. is here.
+When you need an advocate, Plaxen Adler Muncy, P.A. is here.

-Help for Maryland spinal cord injury victims
+Skilled legal help for Maryland spinal cord injury victims